-Although Scotland has been a part of the United Kingdom since 1707, it has maintained very separate criminal, ecclesiastical, education and Poor Law systems and ancestry records to those found in England, Wales and Northern Ireland.
+Although Scotland has been a part of the United Kingdom since 1707, it has maintained very separate criminal, ecclesiastical, education and Poor Law systems to those found in England, Wales and Northern Ireland.

-This separation means that, while Scottish ancestry research areas cover similar territories to their sister nations such as inheritance, church records and civil registration, they have often done so in very different ways.
+This separation means that, while Scottish ancestry records cover similar territories to their sister nations such as inheritance, church records and civil registration, they have often done so in very different ways.

 Nevertheless, the basics of Scottish ancestry research remain the same, with archives cataloguing and storing records from across the country and family history societies working to find, record and preserve hidden gems found elsewhere.